adding and removing configuration properties could be made easier

 It is not going to work for regular users.
 We should automate a way to do this.

-#3 Updated by David Welker over 8 years ago
+#3 Updated by David Welker almost 9 years ago

 I have made changes to the configuration manager, so that any completely new configuration that is in the active modules but not in KeplerData is added to KeplerData.
 This will allow developers to add entirely new configuration even if that configuration is not present in KeplerData.